mpersing/CSSE374-Final-Project/README.md

 ### Milestone 6
 Milestone 6 once again fit perfectly into the existing design.
 We only added a CompositePatternFinder class and a line in the UMLCommandLineRunner to add the new pattern finder to the data manager.

+### Milestone 7
+Our overall design changed very little for milestone 7.
+We did change how we managed UML properties by adding a composite pattern which required the modification of all existing pattern finders.
+We also added an entire package for the GUI portion.
+The GUI classes sit entirely on top of the existing code, and looks into it.

 ## Usage Instructions
 This tool is designed for use on Windows and to be run from Eclipse.
 It is possible to be run outside of Eclipse, but instructions to do so will not be provided here.